 2. Program Requirements for Admission

-A bachelor's degree in Communicative Sciences and Disorders or Speech-Language Pathology OR bachelor's degree in a related field and completion or planned completion of all 10 designated leveling classes.
+- A bachelor's degree in Communicative Sciences and Disorders (CSD) or Speech-Language Pathology OR bachelor's degree in a related field and completion of a CSD leveling program.

-Minimum GPA of 3.0 for all college work.
-Applicants with less than a 3.0 may be considered on a probationary basis.
+- Minimum GPA of 3.0 for all college work.

 4. International Students